by Tom Bosschaert

 For example, in the redevelopment of the social housing neighborhood in Schiebroek-Zuid, the Except team applied SiD in a co-creation process with over 100 different stakeholders, residents, and project partners.

-When the concept development stage of the project was complete, we had a comprehensive outline for the redevelopment of local energy production, water supply and to support the emergence of a waste-neutral neighborhood.
-All stakeholders effectively took ownership of the project, helping it withstand the many varied challenges that often get in the way of developments.
+It resulted in a comprehensive outline for the redevelopment of local energy production, water supply and to support the emergence of a waste-neutral neighborhood.
+Stakeholders effectively took ownership of the project, helping it withstand the many varied challenges that often get in the way of developments.

 Nature as a Sustainable Resource